 The writing style means that the characters aren't quite as fleshed out as you might expect.
 There are a few key aspects of Jared's psychological make-up that get communicated, but these don't really round him out as a fully three dimensional person.
 He's more of an outline with a few key bullet points filled in and the rest left blank.

 The brobots we meet are just beginning the process of becoming “real” people, so it's no surprise that they're a little one dimensional.
-It's an interested thought exercise trying to put yourself in their place.
+It's an interesting thought exercise trying to put yourself in their place.
 Jared, as the only human main character, should be more of a sharp contrast than he is.

 “Brobots” is available from Amazon.